Television in Puerto Rico: Color television

 In 1966, color programming began airing.
 WAPA acquired 16mm filming equipment and began training the makeup department, while its staff visited stations that already used the technology abroad.
 The first show aired under this format was La premiere del domingo on February 27, 1966.
 With this, Puerto Rico became the third market to air color programs, after its homologues in Japan and parts of the United States.
 WKAQ, however, decided to wait until its new facilities were completed before introducing color programming.
 It also became the first place in Latin America to air in the format.
 Its affiliates, airing through channels 5 and 7, were retrofitted to air color retransmissions.
 Channel 11 made efforts to introduce the technology.
 Meanwhile, WITA-TV was introduced as channel 30 and used color programming as its debut gimmick but failed to beat WAPA-TV to the achievement.
 Like the initial introduction, this caused a surge in the sales of color television sets.
 Despite the programming also being accessible in the old black and white sets, efforts were made to sell the new devices.
 Initially, only pre-filmed shows aired in this format, but the local producers began efforts to acquire their own cameras.
-The first Puerto Rican production to air in color was a special about singer Raphael, which aired at WKAQ on January 9, 1968.
+The first Puerto Rican production to air in color was a special starring singer Raphael, which aired at WKAQ on January 9, 1968.
 The Rambler Rendezvous was the first local show to regularly air in color.

 Despite the skepticism about the format expressed by the foreign owners of WAPA-TV, the success of Desafiando a los genios resulted in it being given additional airtime, appearing during all weekdays.
 The segment was not scripted, to exploit the improv abilities of the actors.
 Performing under a variety of characters, Castro, Agrelot and Cristóbal Berrios served as the talent, while Morales was the host in charge of discussing a particular topic set for the day.
 The show was also a favorite of Pablo Casals, who revealed it in an interview with tabloid TeVe Guía.
 Afterwards, they hosted a segment to discuss the revelation, which lead to the violinist inviting the team to his house.
 Jimmy Díaz returned to television in Desafiando a los Genios, which also debuted Sunshine Logroño, Juan Manuel Lebrón and Adrían García.
 The move to a night time slot Wednesdays was targeted towards working-class men, with Muñiz working as host.
 The producer would continue performing this role irregularly.